qubeio/hypr-gnome/README.md

 #### Keyboard Shortcuts

-All keyboard shortcuts can be configured through the Settings panel of Simple Tiling (which can be found in the Gnome Extesion Application):
+All keyboard shortcuts can be configured through the Settings panel of Simple Tiling (which can be found in the Gnome Extension Application):
 1. Open **Settings**.
 2. Navigate to **Keyboard** -> **View and Customize Shortcuts**.
 3. Scroll down to the **Custom Shortcuts** section at the bottom.